Mozart & Vivaldi Concerts at St. Charles church Vienna

 St. Charles Church - located just a few hundred meters from the place where Mozart died - is one of the most impressing and significant buildings in Vienna.
 Every Saturday between March and December, it presents itself as the ideal location to perform Mozart's last work - the REQUIEM.

 The concerts are performed by the choir and the soloists of the Salzburg Concert Society as well as Orchestra 1756 (on period instruments).
 All together there are more than 40 musicians on stage.
-You will not find another concert more profound, nor one as true to the ways of Mozart, than what can be offered through us in Vienna.
+You will not find another concert more profound, nor one as true to the ways of Mozart in Vienna.

 The 4 Seasons